There are many things I haven't included, maybe

 Large radio telescope located near Manchester England.
-Part of
+Part of the

 of radio telescopes.

 In New Mexico, a high tech array of optical telescopes high in mountains

 to bring high resolution images of astronomical objects.

 Worlds largest optical telescopes.
-Located
+Located on

-13,000 Ft.. mountain in Hawaii.
+a 13,000 Ft.. mountain in Hawaii.

-Guide to many facilites on top of this mountain
+Guide to many facilites on top of this mountain in

 Largest telescope in Southern hemispere.
 In South Africa.

 Was largest telescope in world for many years.

 Still in cutting edge of

 astronomy with adaptive optics, inferetometry and more.

 View from Southern hemisphere.

 Multi mirror optical telescope.
-Solar
+Solar telescope

 and more.
 Located near Tucson Arizona.

 Located in South East Arizona.
-Several
+Several research

 telescopes including the Large Binocular Telescope.